-Tipper Gore and Al Gore announced in an email to friends that they are separating after 40 years of marriage.
+Tipper Gore and Al Gore announced in an email to friends that they are separating and divorcing after 40 years of marriage.
 They said they labored over the decision for a long time and reached a mutual agreement to live separately.
 The reason given was that they had grown apart.

 My wife and I have different pursuits.
 She stays home with our children.
 She is the president of the PTA.
 She is working on a local political campaign.